 - Choose your instance from the list and examine its Description information.
 Note or copy the name given for Public DNS.

 Depending on how you created your EPC-VPC instance, it may not have a public DNS.
 If there is no public DNS for your instance, allocate an Amazon Elastic IP and associate it with your instance.
 Record the Elasitc IP.
 You will use the Elastic IP instead of the DNS to connect to your instance later in this workflow.

 - Add a rule to your security group that opens port 22 (the SSH port) to your network.
 See Open an Amazon Elastic Compute Cloud security group for ArcGIS for instructions.

 - Locate your private key file that you specified when you created the instance, for example, arcgisserver.pem.

 - Use chmod to make sure your key file isn't publicly viewable; otherwise, SSH won't work:

 chmod 400 arcgisserver.pem

-- Connect to your AWS instance using its public DNS or Elastic IP.
+- Connect to your EC2 instance using its public DNS or Elastic IP.